 The Awaken Drop-in Center opened in January of 2016.
 It is located off of 4th and Spokane St., a hot spot for trafficking, prostitution and CSE.
-The center is open on Tuesdays, Thursdays and Fridays from 12-5pm.
+The center is open on Mondays, Tuesdays, Thursdays and Thursdays from 12-5pm.
 The Drop-In center serves as a welcoming, safe space where individuals’ basic and critical needs are met through case management, education, counseling, mentoring, food and clothing.
 We aim to be a consistent presence that provides immediate tangible needs and resources delivered by a team of caring and professional case managers.

 What steps are being made to help victims be restored to their fullest potential?

 Through our restoration program, we help program participants with long-term and emergency needs including basic outreach, mentorship services, counseling, housing, transportation, financial aid for college, legal and medical assistance and much more.
 The women and girls involved with our program have an assigned case manager who helps them set and work toward personalized goals applicable to their specific situation.